 Short term lending – what does APR mean?

-We hear all about APR all the time, but do people really understand what it means?
-APR stands for Annual Percentage Rate.
 The annual percentage rate on a loan is the amount the lender would charge if you borrowed the money for a year, as a percentage of the original loan.
 You would expect therefore that APR would be associated with loans that are taken out over a longer period not a short term loan or payday.

 APR is the cost of borrowing which you must pay on top of the loan itself.
 QuidMarket are a responsible direct lender and always show this rate on any cash loan we offer.

 QuidMarket are transparent, at all times when you are on our web site you will be able to see our APR.
 If we send you an email or any kind of marketing we always want you to be clear on what you will be charged.